 "TDS is people who fill technology with meaning,” says Konstantin Gerasimov, CEO of the company.
 “Therefore, we decided to change the traditional exhibition format and developed a program for our stand, in which we not only demonstrated the functionality of the fixtures, but also showed how they can be used to tell whole stories.
 Modern equipment, that has a creative idea imbedded in it, is exactly what can attract and surprise the spectator."

-The TDS team worked for three months to create a show specifically for the exhibition.
+For three months the TDS team together with a Show Director Ksenia Pereverten worked on creating a show specifically for the exhibition.
 The main character was a 1,5 ton manipulation robot, which played the role of an evil virus that disabled all devices.
 The robot was hidden in the design of the stand and its appearance during the show was a complete surprise for the audience.
 A frame with a ROE Black Onyx 3.47 LED screen and Ayrton MagicBalde-R lighting fixtures was installed on the robot.
 During the show the robot fought against a TDS engineer who tried to stop the virus.
 Each movement of the robot was carefully programmed and synchronised with lighting, video and sound via MIDI TimeCode protocol.
 The engineer Daniel Andreev used a special program developed by LYM company to control the robot.
 The robot is able to control DMX devices.
 For example, to direct lighting fixtures towards itself by transmitting it’s coordinates to the lighting control panel.
 Also, the robot is able to adjust the focus on the video camera installed on it.
 All of these features were used during the show.

 Multimedia directors Pavel Schelkanov, Sergey Tkach and motion-designer Konstantin Vorobiev worked on the creation of the animated face of the virus and all the graphics for the show.
 Synchronisation and control was carried out using the server D3 2U company Disguise.